Health equity for professionals

 Do you receive the Canada Child Benefit on the 20th of every month?

-For people or children with a disability
+For people with a disability

 Do you receive Disability Benefits?